numpy/numpy/doc/source/user/building.rst

 3. OpenBLAS
 4. ATLAS
 5. BLAS (NetLIB)

+The detection of BLAS libraries may be bypassed by defining the environment variable ``NPY_BLAS_LIBS`` , which should contain the exact linker flags you want to use (interface is assumed to be Fortran 77).
+Also define ``NPY_CBLAS_LIBS`` (even empty if CBLAS is contained in your BLAS library) to trigger use of CBLAS and avoid slow fallback code for matrix calculations.

 If you wish to build against OpenBLAS but you also have BLIS available one may predefine the order of searching via the environment variable